 Early in 2020, proposed concept designs were made available for community feedback.
-Thank you to all those in the community who provided feedback during the consultation.We are now collating the feedback received, which will be shared with the Design Team for consideration in the next phase of the project - the schematic design phase.
+Thank you to all those in the community who participated during the consultation, this valuable feedback has been reviewed and has informed some changes to the design with detailed drawings now in progress.

 To follow this project, head to Your Say Darebin where you can subscribe to receive updates via email.

 We are exploring how a range of redevelopment options for Reservoir Leisure Centre can help realise our goal of expanding opportunities for participation and social connection through sport, exercise and leisure activities in Darebin.

 In June 2019 we carried out community consultation to gather feedback from RLC users and members, local residents, community groups and local schools who use the centre.
 Further to this work, we are now undertaking a study to understand what opportunities exist for the redevelopment of the RLC to enhance the health, wellbeing and socio-economic outcomes to the East Reservoir area.

 RLC Health Wellbeing and Socio-Economic Impacts Discussion Paper

 In May 2019, Council resolved to engage a principal consultant to develop a discussion paper investigating what opportunities for health, wellbeing and socio-economic outcomes the redevelopment of the Reservoir Leisure Centre could achieve for the Reservoir community.